Nuitka/Nuitka-website/doc/doc/crypto.rst

 <https://docs.google.com/forms/d/e/1FAIpQLSeGVpDqhuD0-hkcbsxzQD85PmDdZ_Z31HBIk3ttojcpbSlagg/viewform?usp=sf_link>`_
 after doing it, so we have your information, in a way that is safe from getting lost, and know what you meant to buy with it.

+I will need address information to know if VAT should be paid.

 ********
  Thanks